Jose-Gustavo-Hennessy/StockAnalizer/README.md

 Future Features to be added:
-- Star Patterns
-- Engulfing top and buttom patterns
-- three soldier patterns
 - add all S&P500 Companies as drop-down choises
-- add method for price moving average for 30, 50, and 90 days
+- add chart for stock price moving average for 30, 50, and 90 days
-- RSI Momentum Calculation
+- add RSI Momentum Calculation
 - Division of the project into many java files to ease the further expansion of the project
 - stats for every pattern for last year of trading